Memoir

 My mother was living in Arkansas with a new man and their brand-new baby boy.
 She’d sent me a picture through the mail.
 I stared at it day in and day out.
 She had a deep tan and wore tank top and cut-offs.
 I had never seen her with a tan before.
 Not that I’d seen much of her at all, just in photos.
 My mother sent me a picture of her boyfriend’s pickup truck, which they’d spray painted camouflage green and black.
 By way of a four by six inch colored photograph I was introduced to my baby brother Jesse sitting in a blue Jonny Jumper, a dazed look on his face, red-skinned like he’s been crying, large, eager eyes.

 It was my first year at Ratha Yatra and the day after we lost my big black trash bag.
 We rode in a van with no back seats along with several other devotees from the Hare Krishna temple in Berkeley to the Golden Gate Park.
 The festival, I was learning, would center around three massive chariots, or carts, all decorated to represent different Gods: Krishna, the Supreme Personality of Godhead, his brother Lord Baladeva, and his sister Subhadra.
-The word Ratha Yatra in Sanskrit translates to “The Chariot Journey”.
-The people, or devotees, would be moving the chariots from one location to another by pulling large ropes attached to the front of the carts with nothing but their weight, pulling them along maybe just one mile or so through the park.
+The word Ratha Yatra in Sanskrit translates to “The Chariot Journey.”
+The people, mostly devotees, would be moving the chariots from one location to another by pulling large ropes attached to the front of the carts with nothing but their weight, pulling them along maybe one mile or so through the park.

 All the devotees and passers-by were transfixed, dancing and chanting, not a single person looking bored or inhaling cotton candy.
 Soon, we would begin pulling the chariots.
 We all lined up alongside thick blond ropes stretching out from the center of the cart.
 The rope was as large as my dad’s forearm.
 Some of the people were jumping on their toes with excitement.
-Seemed to be jumping as high as they could.
+They seemed to be jumping as high as they could.
 These were mainly the men, in their simple orange robes hanging around their ass and legs like heavy diapers.
 My own father stood in the crowd talking seriously with a devotee.
 They both wore tulsi paint on their third eye, trailing up their forehead like a horseshoe.
 They both had shaved heads and beards and sand-colored clothing.
 But I knew the real difference: my dad wasn’t a true devotee, he hadn’t been initiated (which is the Hare Krishna equivalent of being baptized)—but he sure looked the part.

 My father looked concerned.
-As I ate, the devotee assured me that I would start feel to feel much better.
+As I ate, the devotee assured me that I would soon start feel to feel much better.
 Within minutes, I did feel better.
 I told the devotee how worried I was that the festival will start without us and that we had lost our place alongside the rope.
 The devotee looked at me strait in the eyes and told me that Lord Krishna was waiting on me and was happy to wait all day if he had to.
 I looked back at the devotee skeptically.
 He continued to tell me that Krishna wanted me to be well and promised me that he himself would save our spot alongside the rope for as long as it took me to feel better.
 The devotee instructed me to sit on the curb until I was good and ready to go back.
-He said as soon as I stood up and went back to the rope, the Festival of the Chariots would begin.
+He said as soon as I went back to the rope, the Festival of the Chariots would begin.